kevliou/stock-screener/README.md

 # Stock Screener

 This project creates a stock screening website built with React frontend and Express backend.
-Users can enter US-exchange listed companies or tickers to pull up financial information from [Alpha Vantage](https://www.alphavantage.co/).
+Users can enter US-exchange listed companies or stock tickers to pull up financial information from [Alpha Vantage](https://www.alphavantage.co/).

 ## Development Setup